agodoylo/kernel-Blau-Isingmodel/Readme.txt

 EUwards.dat	:EUreferendum data at ward level (only 280wards are given) ME16-12EUBoroughs.dat	:2012 and 2016 Mayoral Elections and EUreferendum outcomes at Borough level

 Program >KBICode.py is the code to generate spins configurations given a parameter set according to the KBI model, and compute the distance (Eq.7 in the manuscript) with the original electoral outcomes.
-Outcomes of the porgram is a file 'parameters.dat' which includes distances to the orignal outcomes for the three elections and for each spin cofiguration ME16config_x.dat ME12config_x.dat EUrconfig_x.dat where 'x' is ID to parameter set.
-This program is created to be sent in distributed computing to a High Performance Com.
+Outcomes of the program is a file 'parameters.dat' which includes distances to the original outcomes for the three elections and for each spin configuration ME16config_x.dat ME12config_x.dat EUrconfig_x.dat where 'x' is ID to parameter set.
+This program is created to be distributed High-performance computing (HPC).